 What do you get, how much is it and how easy to prepare?

-Restaurant dining is sadly not an option right now.
-So when many of our favourite chefs and restaurants - who had never previously offered delivery - began to do so, with some getting really creative in the face of lockdown, we were intrigued.
+Restaurant dining is slowly returning, but when many of our favourite chefs and restaurants - who had never previously offered delivery - began to do so, with some getting really creative in the face of lockdown, we were intrigued.

 One of the most popular features on Manchester Confidential has always been our honest, unannounced and impartial restaurant reviews.
 Our readers come to us for the lowdown, confident that we know our stuff and will tell it straight.
 Without restaurants, we've not been able to write restaurant reviews.
 But it’s what we do.